-Sequence Simulation Server MCP Server
+MCP Sequence Simulation Server MCP Server

 README.md

-Simulate DNA and amino acid sequences using evolutionary models and algorithms
+Simulate DNA and amino acid sequences using evolutionary models and algorithms.

 MCP Sequence Simulation Server